vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 ### Cloning a VS and child objects to an NSX-T Cloud using VLAN-backed networking

-VS Placement network and subnet is specified here.

-Note: Pools will require manual placement network configuration.
+This requires specifying the placement network of both VsVip (using the `-vpn` parameter) and Pool(s) (using the `-ppn` parameter).

+For example, consider a Virtual Service that makes use of a Pool Group with two Pools.
+The first Pool has members in the subnet 10.10.20.0/24, the second Pool has members in the subnet 10.20.20.0/24.

+The desired Pool placement is to place the first Pool directly in the network `pool-network-1` which is directly conected to subnet 10.10.20.0/24, and to place the second Pool in the network `pool-network-2` (subnet 10.10.30.0/24) which has reachability to subnet 10.20.20.0/24 via a static route.

+The script matches the members of each Pool against the Pool placement list and selects the appropriate placement networks for each Pool.

-> clone_vs.py -c controller.acme.com -2c NSX-T-Cloud vs example cloned-example -v 10.10.10.2 -vsp example-network/10.10.10.0/24
+> clone_vs.py -c controller.acme.com -2c NSX-T-Cloud -ppn 10.10.20.0/24,pool-network-1/10.10.20.0/24;10.20.20.0/24,pool-network-2/10.10.30.0/24 vs example cloned-example -v 10.10.10.2 -vpn example-network/10.10.10.0/24

+Note: In the simple case where a single Pool placement network is needed, just specify a wildcard match with e.g. `-ppn 0.0.0.0/0,pool-network/10.10.20.0/24`.

 ### Cloning a VS and child objects between overlay and VLAN-backed NSX-T Clouds

-The `-ecmp false` flag is required as this would be enabled in the source cloud but not required in the destination cloud.
+The `-ecmp false` flag is required here as this would be enabled in the source cloud but not required in the destination cloud.

-Note: Pools will require manual placement network configuration after cloning.

-> clone_vs.py -c controller.acme.com -2c NSX-T-Cloud vs example cloned-example -ecmp false -v 10.10.10.2 -vsp example-network/10.10.10.0/24
+> clone_vs.py -c controller.acme.com -2c NSX-T-Cloud -ppn 10.10.20.0/24,pool-network-1/10.10.20.0/24 vs example cloned-example -ecmp false -v 10.10.10.2 -vpn example-network/10.10.10.0/24

 ### Cloning a VS and child objects between two Azure clouds